Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis Domain Generalization Challenge: Introduction

 \subsection{Challenge format and task}

-As in previous challenges on \ac{MF} detection, we provided \acp{ROI}, selected by an experienced pathologist from a tumor region with the presumed highest mitotic activity and appropriate tissue and scan quality. \ac{MF} candidates were identified and assessed by a blinded consensus vote of three experts.
+As in previous challenges on \ac{MF} detection, we provided \acp{ROI}, selected by an experienced pathologist from a tumor region with the presumed highest mitotic activity and appropriate tissue and scan quality. \ac{MF} candidates were identified and assessed by a blinded { majority vote of three experts (with the third expert only asked if the first two disagreed)}.
 The training set, consisting of 405 tumor cases (corresponding to 405 patients) and featuring 9,501 \ac{MF} annotations was released on April 20, 2022.
 These cases were split across six tumor domains (see Fig. \ref{fig:tumortypes}), out of which five were provided with labels and one was provided without labels as an additional data source for unsupervised domain adaptation techniques.
 An extended version of the training set, including two novel domains, was made available under a Creative Commons CC0 license post-challenge \citep{aubreville_comprehensive_2023}.

 The participants were required to package their algorithmic solution in the form of a docker container\footnote{A reference docker container for evaluation was made available to the participants at: \url{https://github.com/DeepMicroscopy/MIDOG_evaluation_docker}}, which was subsequently evaluated on the test data on the grand-challenge.org platform\footnote{\url{https://midog2022.grand-challenge.org}} in a fully automatic manner, i.e., no participant had access to any of the test images during or after the challenge.
 To perform a technical validation of the docker containers, we provided an independent preliminary test set, consisting of four unseen tumor domains.
 During a preliminary test phase, which started on August 5, participants were allowed to perform one evaluation of an algorithmic approach per day.
 We explicitly made the participants aware that the four domains of the preliminary test set were disjointed from the tumor domains of the actual challenge test set, so overfitting to those domains by means of hyperparameter or model selection would not be meaningful.
 The final challenge submission phase started on August 26 and lasted until August 30.
 During this phase, participating teams were exclusively authorized to submit a single algorithmic approach.